 Shadows of Silver

-A black and white film and digital photography project by Filipe Teixeira-Dias, 2025 —
+A black and white photography project by Filipe Teixeira-Dias, 2025 —

 Shadows of Silver (working title) is an ongoing study of Scotland’s photographic history and pioneering relationship with early photography.
 The project focusses on process and material, and combines film and digital image-making to explore how silver, chemistry and craft continue to shape the way images are not only made but also understood.
 Shadows of Silver draws on Scotland’s early role in photography (i.e. from the calotypes of Hill & Adamson to later darkroom practice), extending to present day role of Scotland in the art of photography.
 The aim is to focus on the physical act of making images, with an eye on texture and tone: negatives, prints, architectural remains and the people and spaces where photography is practised.